-&lt;sup>12 This figure covers the whole of New Forest District, including the part of the New Forest National Park within the district, and is covered by separate local plans prepared by NFDC & NFNPA.
-This figure is derived from the TVBC Local Plan.
+13 This figure covers the whole of New Forest District, including the part of the New Forest National Park within the district, and is covered by separate local plans prepared by NFDC & NFNPA.

+14 This figure is derived from the TVBC Local Plan.
 Previous estimates have used population splits based on ward boundaries, although the ward boundaries are not contiguous with the PfSH boundary.
 The Local Plan splits the housing market in the borough between north and south and assumes a 33% population split in the southern housing market area.

-&lt;sup>14 Government policy requires the use of the 2014-based household projections.
-Revised affordability ratios are published every two years.
+15 Government policy requires the use of the 2014-based household projections.
+Revised affordability ratios are published every year.